Best Western Plus Vintage Valley Inn

 - Inter corridor

 - 24-hour front desk

 - Multilingual staff, English and Spanish

 - Guest laundry, 8 a.m. to 2 a.m., a fee of .75 cents per load.

 - Free wireless internet access available in public areas and all guest rooms

-- Business center, three Windows 10 based workstations running Microsoft productivity software and shared multi-function printer in a contemporary sleek environment makes all your business e-mail, boarding pass printing or last minute print jobs a breeze.
+- Business center, two Windows 10 based workstations running Microsoft productivity software and shared multi-function printer in a contemporary sleek environment makes all your business e-mail, boarding pass printing or last minute print jobs a breeze.

 - Video conferencing

 - Meeting facilities, 550 square feet, seating/15, large table, AV equipment, granite buffet counter & restroom.

 - Conference facilities, Tuscan 1 & Tuscan 2 total 1200 square feet, can be divided into two areas or used as one large space.
 Maximum occupancy is 99.